torvalds/linux/Documentation/teaching/labs/networking.rst

 The :c:type:`struct sk_buff` structure is the representation of a network packet and its status.
-The structure is created when a kernel packet is received, either from the user-space or from the network interface.
+The structure is created when a kernel packet is received, either from the user space or from the network interface.

 The :c:type:`struct socket` structure
 -------------------------------------